 Director: Debra Z. Clemans

-Portland State participates in the Fulbright Program, first founded in 1946 by Senator J. William Fulbright and expanded in 1961 as the Fulbright-Hays Act.
-Awards available include those offered by the U.S. government, foreign governments, universities, and private donors, and most are managed by IIE, the Institute of International Education.
-Grants are available to qualified US undergraduate and graduate students and alumni for teaching or advanced research, to qualified faculty for lecturing and research, and to teachers for overseas teacher programs.
-Non-US citizens also have opportunities through Fulbright.
+Portland State participates in the International Educational Exchange Program authorized by the Fulbright-Hays Act.
+Awards available include those offered by the U.S. government, foreign governments, universities, and private donors.
+Grants are available to qualified graduating seniors, alumni, and graduate students for English teaching or advanced research, to qualified faculty for lecturing and research, and to teachers for teacher exchange programs.

 David L. Boren Scholarships (NSEP)

-Scholarships to undergraduate and graduate students are available through this federally funded program for the purpose of helping more Americans learn the languages and cultures of countries and regions deemed critical to U.S. national security and is managed by IIE, the Institute of International Education.
+Scholarships to undergraduate and graduate students are available through this federally funded program for the purpose of helping more Americans learn the languages and cultures of countries and regions deemed critical to U.S. national security.
 It aims to build a base of future leaders and professionals who can help the United States make sound decisions, deal effectively with global issues, and to enhance and increase the faculty who can educate U.S. citizens toward achievement of these goals.
-This scholarship includes a service requirement once a student has completed their degree.
+This scholarship includes a service requirement once a student has completed his or her degree.
 Applications are due early in winter term each year.
 Interviews are held on the PSU campus prior to Boren deadlines.
-Those interested should contact the Boren director listed above for more information on requirements and application details and visit https://borenawards.org/.
-Information sessions are available during fall term.
+Those interested should contact the Boren director listed above for more information on requirements and application details.